Political Science

 Political science, a social science, is the study of the processes, principles, and structure of government and political institutions, and the analysis of issues governments face in developing policies in the current domestic and global context.
 Political science contributes to an understanding of democracy that equips students to fulfill the obligations of citizenship.

-Political science courses satisfy general education requirements for an associate degree, an associate degree for transfer in political science, an associate degree in social sciences with an emphasis in international relations, and lower division transfer requirements.
+Political science courses satisfy general education requirements for an associate degree, an associate degree for transfer in political science, an associate degree in social sciences with an emphasis in international relations, an associate degree for transfer in social justice studies and lower division transfer requirements.
 The Honors Program includes POLI 103H American Government and Politics - Honors.

 Faculty